scwarren24/Fantasy-Football-/README.md

 ## https://sparkling-blini-5a6d4c.netlify.app - Interactive Applet Plot (Last updated Dec 4th) shows players' auction draft values against their WAR (Wins above Replacement)

 See Interactive_Plot for example

+## fantasyApp - Still a work in progress.
+Working on creating a website that can make preparing for an auction fantasy football draft easier.